diegomontanari/42-Born2beRoot/README.md

 ![3e494f8437e6b23acafecb608036edd7](https://github.com/user-attachments/assets/d7fb338f-248d-4a26-8e2b-424cf46c1434)

 ## 1) Understanding Virtual Machines
-A virtual machine (VM) is a simulated computer running inside a physical computer.
-It operates as an isolated system with its own operating system, memory, storage, and processing resources, all managed independently from the host system.
+A virtual machine (VM) is a simulated computer that runs within a physical computer.
+It functions as an isolated system, complete with its own operating system, memory, storage, and processing resources, all managed independently from the host system.
+In simpler terms, it's an emulation of a computer system that enables an operating system ('guest') to run as an application within another operating system ('host').

 ### How a Virtual Machine Works
 A virtual machine operates through software called a **Hypervisor - Virtual Machine Monitor (VMM)**, which manages and coordinates the following key components: